akumar-016/akumar-016/README.md

 👀 I’m interested in deepening my knowledge around integrating computational expertise in biological laboratory processes

-🌱 I’m currently learning Systems and Computational Biology
+🌱 I’m currently learning Systems and Computational Biology.

 💞️ I’m looking to collaborate on any type of project as long as i learn something